A multidisciplinary team dedicated to protecting children

 Mental Health Director

 Molly Cupid has been working in the child sexual abuse field since 2010.
 Most recently, she investigated allegations of child sexual abuse for Montgomery County Child Welfare Services.
 Earlier in her career, Molly worked in multiple residential facilities providing treatment for adolescent males who had sexually offended.
-Molly has experience conducting forensic interviews and is one of instructors for the Child First forensic interviewing training in the state of Maryland.
+Molly has experience conducting forensic interviews and is one of the instructors for the Child First forensic interviewing training in the state of Maryland.
 She has collaborated with the Special Victims Investigation Division of Montgomery County Police to provide sex abuse related training to police officers, social workers, and other first responders.
 As a member of the Speakers’ Bureau with Montgomery County Child Welfare Services, Molly travelled around the county providing training on recognizing and reporting child maltreatment.
 Ms. Cupid joined the Treehouse CAC in the summer of 2020 and enjoys leading the clinical team.

 Evelyn Shukat, MD, FAAP